-There can be many reasons for which a qualified business appraisal might be needed to determine the fair market value of a company such as for gift and estate tax purposes, litigation including divorce, sale/merger transactions, capital financing purposes, fairness opinions, recapitalizations, stock redemptions, tax reporting purposes or for other various financial reporting purposes.
+There can be many reasons for which a qualified business appraisal might be needed to determine the fair market value of a company such as for gift and estate tax purposes, litigation including matrimonial dissolution, sale/merger transactions, commercial litigation and forensic accounting, capital financing purposes, fairness opinions, recapitalizations, stock redemptions, tax reporting purposes or for other various financial reporting purposes.

 For business appraisals that will be related to a tax filing, it is important that a qualified appraiser is hired to perform the work and that the final appraisal report comports with professional standards and IRS regulations.

 Some of the different business valuation methods that are often referenced for determining the value of a company include:

 - Market value: Appraisal experts look at similar businesses that are either publicly traded or have recently sold.
 This method works best with sufficient market data for similar companies in the industry, whether those companies are publicly-traded or were recently sold.
 Typically a business valuation multiple(s) is determined to be appropriate from the market data and applied to the subject Company’s results in order to determine the value of the business.

 - Asset-based: In this approach, the appraiser or industry expert totals up all the company’s assets by their market value and subtract liabilities.
 Within the asset-based approach, there are two ways to calculate value.
 First, the going-concern approach assumes the business will continue operating.
 It calculates current equity by subtracting liabilities from existing assets.
 The second approach is the liquidation-value approach, which determines the total amount of earnings the company would receive if it sold off every asset and makes the most sense when the company is slated for liquidation.

 - ROI: This approach determines a company’s worth based on the potential return on investment (ROI) an investor would earn from buying stock in the business.